-Communityware takes lessons from several other types of groupware that already support informal interaction to some degree, including IM, online games, MUDs, and object repositories.
-Although many of the ideas already exist, they have not previously been brought together; therefore, the communityware approach implies a fundamental change in the way shared workspaces are designed and built.
+Community-based groupware takes lessons from several other types of groupware that already support informal interaction to some degree, including IM, online games, MUDs, and object repositories.
+Although many of the ideas already exist, they have not previously been brought together; therefore, the CBG approach implies a fundamental change in the way shared workspaces are designed and built.
 The focus is much more on supporting a group of individuals; the techniques for supporting synchronous interaction that are the focus of current groupware are still needed, but are held in reserve until an opportunity arises.
 Our initial investigations of the concept suggest that it has enough value to be adopted and explored further by groupware designers and CSCW researchers.
-In the next sections, we review previous research that underlies the idea of communityware, then introduce the concept in more detail, and demonstrate two prototypes that we have built to explore the communityware design space.
+In the next sections, we review previous research that underlies the idea of CBG, then introduce the concept in more detail, and demonstrate several prototypes that we have built to explore the communitybased design space.

-Informal Collaboration
+2 Informal Collaboration

 Real-time collaboration occurs in many forms and in many ways.
-People can arrange meetings for planned work, they can be assigned to a shared task and work together on a regular basis, or they can simply interact informally when an opportunity for shared work presents itself.
+People can arrange meetings for planned work, or they can be assigned to a shared task and work together on a regular basis, or they can simply interact informally when an opportunity for shared work presents itself.
 This last type is informal collaboration: unplanned and opportunistic interactions that occur in an impromptu fashion in the workplace.
-Informal communication and collaboration have been looked at in several prior workplace studies, showing its characteristics and its value to co-located collaborators (Kraut et al., 1993; Bellotti and Bly, 1996; Whittaker et al., 1994).
+Informal communication and collaboration have been looked at in several prior workplace studies, showing its characteristics and its value to co-located collaborators [Kraut 93; Bellotti 96; Whittaker 94].
 This research paints a picture of workplace collaboration that is very different from the assumptions that seem to underlie many current groupware tools.
 Eight findings from this work are directly relevant to the problem of supporting opportunistic collaboration in distributed settings.

-1. Informal interactions are common in co-located groups.
-Informal communication and collaboration patterns are evident in many kinds of 'knowledge worker' communities, such as research labs (Kraut et al., 1993; Kristoffersen and Ljungberg, 1999), software teams (Herbsleb and Grinter, 1999; Muller et al., 2004), design firms (Bellotti and Bly, 1996), and telecom companies (Nardi et al., 2000).
+2.1 Informal interactions are common in co-located groups.

+Informal communication and collaboration patterns are evident in many kinds of 'knowledge worker' communities, such as research labs [Kraut 93; Kristoffersen 99], software teams [Herbsleb and Grinter, 1999; Muller et al., 2004], design firms [Bellotti 96], and telecom companies [Nardi 00].
 The open-plan office is perhaps the canonical setting for informal interactions:

 Most of the office spaces at QED are open plan, fostering a relaxed atmosphere and permitting easy access between co-workers for conversation and the discussion and demonstration of design ideas.
 Informal and frequent interactions seem to be critical to the way the organization conducts its work as a whole.
-(Bellotti and Bly, p.
-210).
+[Bellotti 96, p.
+210].